Download our Petland App today for information on your local Petland's Available Pets and Pet Supplies. All at the tips of your fingers!

-Petland of Topeka offers valuable information on caring for your reptile and choosing a reptile that is right for you.
-We have a wide selection of reptile products for Snakes, Geckos, Turtles, Frogs, Bearded Dragons and more.
+Petland Topeka, Kansas offers valuable information on caring for your reptile and choosing a reptile that is right for you.
+We have a wide selection of products for Snakes, Geckos, Turtles, Frogs, Bearded Dragons and more.
 We offer all the products you will need to meet your reptile’s four basic needs.

 Artificial or Live Plants – Most reptiles need some type of cover in their natural environment.
 Live or artificial plants will provide cover, reducing stress and aggression.
 Live plants also help maintain relative humidity.